orbitdb/orbit-db-pinner/README.md

 voyager auth list
 ```

-If Orbiter's configuration is deployed to a different location, call Voyager with the -d or --directory flag and specify Orbiter's custom directory (**this is because you must use the Orbiter keystore to execute one of the following actions.**):
+If Orbiter's configuration is deployed to a different location, call Voyager with the -d or --directory flag and specify Orbiter's custom directory:

 ```sh
 voyager auth add -d /custom/voyager/path <id>